Sign In / Sign Out

 What will his career look like and what advice should I be giving to help lay the foundation for that?
 And is the education system even set up to support what he will need?

-Taking a step back and thinking about what he won’t be able to do, given the expected proliferation of robots, drones and smart tools means that a lot manual labour jobs will become a thing of the past.
+Taking a step back and thinking about what he won’t be able to do, given the expected proliferation of robots, drones and smart tools means that a lot of manual labor jobs will become a thing of the past.
 Artificial intelligence will continue to evolve and take over more menial tasks and he may never need to get a driving license (which would be a sad thing)!

 This points towards future roles where the attributes that will provide the most value are those that tap into our creativeness and inventiveness.
 Being able to assess a situation or analyse data and develop new ideas from this.

-“Communication, emotional intelligence and being able to sell or persuade will become keys to success rather than saying, I’m an engineer or I develop code for drones.”– Click to tweet
+“Communication, emotional intelligence and being able to sell or persuade will become keys to success rather than saying, I’m an engineer or I develop code for drones.” – Click to tweet

 Communication, emotional intelligence and being able to sell or persuade will become core skills that he will bring to a job rather than saying, I’m an engineer or I develop code for drones.
-Anyone starting out on a career today, more so than ever before, will need to be flexible and prepared to continue learning as a lifelong endeavour.
+Anyone starting out on a career today, more so than ever before, will need to be flexible and prepared to continue learning as a lifelong endeavor.
 Reinvention and adaption will be key facets for a successful working life.
 Given the pace of change and the lack of predictability, it’s quite feasible that he could have multiple ‘careers’, especially with working populations shrinking in many countries and the prospect of the retirement age increasing.
 Assuming he completes high school and four years at university, it will be 2026 by the time he joins the workforce.
-If he were to retire at eighty, a possibility, he could almost fit in three 20-year careers or more likely six 10-year careers.
+If he were to retire at 80, a possibility, he could almost fit in three 20-year careers or more likely six 10-year careers.

 For now then, my feeling is that he needs to keep as many doors open as possible, selecting subjects that don’t tie him in to one path or another.
 Key will be to develop the core skills that, while not specific subject matters in a school curriculum, are available through different opportunities that come up.